francool57/barr4encrypt/README.md

 # barr4crypt

-barr4crypt is a simple rotation-based encryption tool that provides a unique way to encrypt text.
+barr4crypt is a simple rotation-based hashing tool that provides a unique way to encrypt text.
-This method uses a dict like based system to encrypt and for addicional security encodes the final product in sha256.
+This method uses a dict like based system to encrypt and for addicional security hashes the final product in sha256.

 ## Installation